atrautm1/ABCkb/README.md

 ## Important!
 - Please ensure your terms of service either individidually or with your institution permits you to utilize the source data.
 Contact each source listed below to find out more.
+- Additionally, this database is intended for nutrition research and is not a substitute for professional medical advice, diagnosis, or treatment.
+Always seek the advice of your health care provider with any medical or health-related questions.
+Don't disregard medical advice or delay seeking treatment because of anything you find in this database.

 ## Data Sources
 |Name| Data|